Title

 Republic Act No. 10071: 'Prosecution Service Act of 2010' strengthens and rationalizes the National Prosecution Service in the Philippines, establishing the Prosecution Staff and Regional, Provincial, and City Prosecution Offices under the Secretary of Justice, with powers to act on matters of national security, review judgments, and provide legal opinions.

-The Prosecutor General must have the qualifications similar to the Presiding Justice of the Court of Appeals, and is appointed by the President of the Philippines.
+The Prosecutor General must have the same qualifications and enjoy benefits assimilated to the Presiding Justice of the Court of Appeals and is appointed by the President.

 Analyze Cases Smarter, Faster